neams-th-coe/cardinal/doc/content/tutorials/cht2.md

 to MOOSE for flow modeling in a bare 7-pin [!ac](SFR) bundle.

 !alert note
-This tutorial assumes that you have read [Tutorial 1](cht1.md) to give most of the background of how the coupling works.
+This tutorial assumes that you have read [Tutorial 1A](cht1.md) to give most of the background of how the nekRS-MOOSE [!ac](CHT) coupling works.

 ## Geometry and Computational Model